NVIDIAGameWorks/RayTracingDenoiser/README.md

 In rare cases, when the integration via engine’s RHI is not possible and the integration using native pointers is complicated, a "DoDenoising" call can be added explicitly to the application-side RHI.
 It helps to avoid increasing code entropy.

+### Integration Method 3: White-box library (using the application-side Render Hardware Interface)

+Logically it's close to the Method 1, but the integration takes place in the full source code (only NRD project is needed).
+In this case NRD shaders are handled by the application shader compilation pipeline.
+The application should still use NRD via NRD API to preserve forward compatibility.
+This method suits best for compilation on other platforms (consoles, ARM), unlocks NRD modification on the application side and increases portability.

+NOTE: this method is WIP.
+It works, but in the future it will work better out of the box.

 ## NRD TERMINOLOGY